Trackage/traipse/README.md

 time there are aren’t any checks.

-The idea is for developers to be able to use these tools however they like.
+The idea is for developers to be able to use these tools however they like but with an assumed consistent workflow.

 -----

-Please note that the ‘traipse’ project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.